crate/cratedb-guide/README.md

 ## 🧐 What's Inside

-The main content tree of the CrateDB Guide includes a wide array of topics.
+The main content tree of the CrateDB Handbook includes an array of topics, roughly based on two approaches to convey information: A "learning path" style documentation serving newcomers, and a "reference lookup" style documentation serving experienced users.

 If you are looking for something specific, please use the search feature on GitHub, for example, [searching for "flink"], or clone the repository and